What are OKLCH colors?

 Consistent Brightness

-Let's say you want to create a couple of pill buttons and you want each one to have a different color.
-The usual workflow with sRGB colors would be defining the first color and then handpicking others to match it.
+Let's say you want to create a couple of buttons and you want each one to have a different color.
+The usual workflow with other color models would be defining the first color and then handpicking others to match it.

 oklch